jz674/Markov-Documentation/README.md

 > [Getting Started](#getting-started)

 3. How is Markov different from other testing libraries like Jest or Selenium?
-> All those require manually writing test scripts, regular maintained, high level of expertise, and very disruptive to set up Markov addresses all of those pain points
+> All those require you to manually writing test scripts, regular maintained, high level of expertise, and very disruptive to set up
+Markov addresses all of those pain points.
+Simply forward us your users' web traffic, and we will start automatically generating our synthetic traffic for you to regression test.

 # :arrow_right: [Beta Test With Us][3] :arrow_left:
 > ## Let's Transform The Way We Build And Test Products :grin: